-On average, listings lease in the $30's per square foot per year.
-The Downtown Concord submarket is going through a an increase in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 4% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Downtown Concord region is seeing a a rise in rates.
+In the last 3 months, the median rate increased $29 per sqft per year.

-Compared to the rest of the East Bay market, the Downtown Concord region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the East Bay market, the Downtown Concord submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 30 listings have come on the market, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been made available, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 27% of the listings in the Downtown Concord are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,530 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are close to 4 floors.
+Even though the median size is 17,910 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are approximately 4 floors.
 Most buildings in this market were built in 1985 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Education is the dominant industry in this market.
+A large portion of this market is residential, but there's plenty of office_space.
+Education is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst Downtown Concord folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.